Android-for-Python/Camera4Kivy/README.md

                 found.append({'x':x, 'y':y, 'w':w, 'h':h, 't':text})
         self.make_thread_safe(list(found)) ## A COPY of the list
 ```
+Note that Kivy widget coordinates have their origin at the bottom left.
+Most other systems use top left (with positive y increaing downwards) as their origin.
+A test with a print statement to see what coordinate system your analysis code is using can be valuable.

 Analysis and canvas annotation callbacks occur on different threads.
 The result of the analysis must be saved in a thread safe way, so that it is available for the canvas callback.
 We pass a **copy** of the result to: